Built largely in the C14th this beautiful medieval Grade I listed church is looked after by The Churches Conservation Trust.

 The bats cause a significant amount of mess inside the church, especially over the summer during the bat breeding season.

-The CCT is working with the Bats in Churches project to find ways of engaging people and volunteers to help make the church more presentable to visitors, and to run bat-related training and other events in conjunction with the Leicestershire and Rutland Bat Group.
+The CCT worked with the Bats in Churches project to find ways of engaging people and volunteers to help make the church more presentable to visitors, and to run bat-related training and other events in conjunction with the Leicestershire and Rutland Bat Group.